Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 • A sudden loss of mobility

-Use this scale to assess whether the intensity of your stretch is appropriate:
+Use this scale to check if the intensity of your stretch is just right:

-1-3/10 Mild and normal tension Continue the exercise
+1-3/10 Light and normal tension Keep going with the exercise

-If you experience muscle soreness the next day, it may indicate that you overdid it.
-Pay particular attention to:
+If you experience muscle soreness the next day, it might indicate that you've overdone it.
+Please pay extra attention to:

 • The appearance of bruises